-So you have finally purchased the mirrorless camera that you’ve been dreaming to own for years!
+So, you have finally purchased the mirrorless camera that you’ve been dreaming of owning for years!
 You’re so excited and pumped up that you wanted to immediately go out on a shooting binge.

 However, as a beginner and without the basic knowledge of how to use a mirrorless camera, you don’t want to ruin your very buoyant mood and get frustrated if your photographs come out all useless!